Florida EEOC Charge Defense Lawyer

-For immediate assistance, contact the Florida employment attorneys at Scott Wagner and Associates, P.A.
-Even if you don’t think you need to retain an attorney, we offer one-time advice——so you know your obligations under the law.
+For immediate assistance, contact the Florida employment lawyers at Scott • Wagner and Associates Even if you don’t think you need to retain an lawyer, we offer one-time advice——so you know your obligations under the law.

 How does the process work?